Michael Clarke Duncan: Death

 Duncan was taken to Cedars-Sinai Medical Center after suffering a heart attack on July 13, 2012.
 By August 6, 2012, he had been moved from the intensive care unit but remained hospitalized.
 On September 3, 2012, while in the hospital, Duncan died of respiratory failure.
 He was 54 years old.

 On September 10, 2012, a private funeral was held for Duncan in Los Angeles.
-Among the attendees at his memorial service were Tom Hanks, comedian Jay Leno, and professional wrestler Mark Henry, the latter having served as one of the pallbearers.
+Among the attendees at his memorial service were Tom Hanks, Jack Black, Christopher Showerman, comedian Jay Leno, and professional wrestler Mark Henry, the latter having served as one of the pallbearers.
 He was interred at Forest Lawn Memorial Park, Hollywood Hills.